neburtron/Lord-Game/README.md

  python main.py
 ```

 This project is early in development, and this is a rather simple prototype.
-If you're interested in this project, I suggest playing around with the prompts.
-If you make something you like/improve the ones I wrote, feel free to share them for others to use.
-At some point, I plan to focus on improving the prompts, but I'm not there yet.
+If you're interested in this project, I suggest tweaking / playing around with the prompts.
+If you make something you like or improve what I wrote, feel free to share them for others to use.
+At some point, I plan to focus on improving the prompts, but I'm not there yet in development.

 Additionally, anyone who wants to look at the code stuff is also encouraged to. it's public domain, if you're interested in helping out with this project I'm open to that, this is a thing I want to see materialize, any help in that effort is really appreciated.
 Refer to the CONTRIBUTING.md file if you're interested.